David Beckham: 2003–2004: Becoming a Galáctico

 In the week before Beckham's presentation, Real named Carlos Queiroz as their new head coach; Queiroz had spent the previous season as Ferguson's assistant at Manchester United.
-In late-July 2003, the club went on a tour of the Far East as part of pre-season training, but also to cash in on Beckham's huge marketing appeal in Asia, where he enjoyed tremendous following.
+In late-July 2003, the club went on a tour of the Far East as part of pre-season training, but also to cash in on Beckham's huge marketing appeal in Asia, where he enjoyed a tremendous following.
 Comparing his reception upon arriving at Kunming Airport in south China to Beatlemania, Marca ran the headline, "Beckham-mania in China".
 After the opening game in Beijing the tour featured games in Hong Kong, Tokyo and Bangkok.
 Real's brand recognition in that part of the globe was already well established as the club made financially successful trips to Asia during previous off-seasons.
-The presence of a global marketing icon such as Beckham, however, made this particular tour a financial smash for los Merengues.
+The presence of Beckham, however, made this tour particularly financially lucrative for Real.

 Shortly after his transfer to Real, Beckham ended his relationship with agent Tony Stephens of SFX Europe, who had guided him through his career until that point, including helping to engineer Beckham's move from Manchester to Madrid.
 Beckham signed on with Simon Fuller and his company 19 Entertainment, which already managed the career of Victoria.
 Beckham appointed close friend Terry Byrne to be his personal manager.

 "We knew before he was a good player, but we did not expect him to be such an influential player, to show such commitment to the team spirit.
 The way he runs for everything, the way he tries his best.
 He has everyone's respect."